 How could I have used this much water?

-You may not have - You could possibly have a leaky toilet or faucet that’s difficult to detect.
-Just call the office and we’ll work with you to solve the problem.
+You could possibly have a leaky toilet or faucet that's difficult to detect.
+Just call the office, and we'll work with you to solve the problem.

 What do I do if I am experiencing low pressure?

 Check your meter and the surrounding area for possible leaks.
 Next, call our office and report low pressure for your area.

 Why is my water discolored?

 A repair could have been completed recently allowing air to enter the line, causing the milky look.

 What chemicals does our utility district add to the water?